 The first week is usually the hardest, and the reason is biological.

-None of this is damage.
-It’s a system looking for a signal that isn’t coming.
-If you’re in this phase, The First 7 Days Quitting Porn walks through it in detail, and the Urge Surfing technique gives you a way to ride out cravings without acting on them.
+These symptoms reflect a system looking for a signal that is no longer arriving.
+If you're in this phase, The first 7 days quitting porn walks through it in detail, and the Urge surfing technique gives you a way to ride out cravings without acting on them.

 Weeks 2 to 4: cravings start to soften

-By the second and third week, most people notice a shift.
-Cravings don’t disappear, but they come in waves with longer gaps between them, and the intensity of each individual urge tends to drop.
+By the second and third week, many people notice a shift.
+Cravings may still appear, often in waves with longer gaps between them, and the intensity of each individual urge often starts to drop.

 Months 1 to 3: prefrontal cortex regains ground